XBOSTIK/wpTest-tahiti/README.md

 -Don’t use Gutenberg Block Editor (install Disable Gutenberg plugin)

 Project requirements:
--Use Slick slider for hero section + slick slider for posts below -Use CPT for Islands, buttons has external links
+- Use Slick slider for hero section + slick slider for posts below
+- Use CPT for Islands, buttons has external links
--Make sure that CPT's has no archives link and single page -Explore dropdown generates from Islands posts
+- Make sure that CPT's has no archives link and single page
+- Explore dropdown generates from Islands posts
--Use ACF Repeater (+ font awesome) for social links
+- Use ACF Repeater (+ font awesome) for social links

 Plugins used:
--CPT UI
+- CPT UI
 -	ACF Pro
 JS libraries:
 -	Slick slider